 "Generating matter and antimatter from the vacuum," press release from the University of Michigan (via PhysOrg.com, 8 December 2010): "...scientists and engineers have developed new equations that show how a high-energy electron beam combined with an intense laser pulse could rip apart a vacuum into its fundamental matter and antimatter components, and set off a cascade of events that generates additional pairs of particles and antiparticles.
 'We can now calculate how, from a single electron, several hundred particles can be produced...'"

-"Becoming" by Jan van Ijken - time lapse microphotography and video of a newt developing from a single cell to a complete individual ready to hatch.
+"Becoming" by Jan van Ijken - microphotographic video of a newt developing from a single cell to a complete individual ready to hatch.

-Scientists build a virus from its published DNA base-pair sequence - "synthetic biology" ("Researchers Create Virus in Record Time" by Rick Weiss, Washington Post, 14 November 2003)
+Synthetic biology: scientists build a virus from its published DNA base-pair sequence ("Researchers Create Virus in Record Time" by Rick Weiss, Washington Post, 14 November 2003)

-"An Ancient Greek Computer" -- article from Scientific American (1959) by Derek J. de Solla Price (one of my teachers at Yale).
+"An Ancient Greek Computer" - from Scientific American, June 1959, by Derek J. de Solla Price (one of my teachers at Yale).

 "Counterfactual Computation" by Graeme Mitchison and Richard Jozsa, Proceedings of the Royal Society, London, A457 (2001) pages 1175-1194: "Counterfactual computation is a process by which the result of the computation may be learnt without actually running the computer..."